Reviewed by Christopher Richards

 Thirty years after Influence

-Dr. Cialdini’s book, Influence, was published over thirty years ago, and has now sold over three million copies.
-At that time, he made the case for how readers can become aware of how they are being manipulated, rather than advocating use of the book for unethical practices.
+Dr. Cialdini’s book, Influence, was published over thirty years ago and has now sold over three million copies.
+At that time, he made a case for how readers can become aware of how they are being manipulated, rather than advocating the use of the book for unethical practices.